oakmac/standard-clojure-style-js/README.md

 - format and sort `ns` forms according to Stuart Sierra's [how to ns]
 - indentation follows the guide from Niki Tonsky's [Better clojure formatting]
   - with the addition of [Rule 3](https://github.com/clj-commons/formatter/issues/9#issuecomment-446167649) as proposed by Shaun Lebron
-- comments that contain the String `standard-clojure-style:ignore` cause the next form to be ignored by the formatter
+- (unfinished) comments that contain the String `standard-clojure-style:ignore` cause the next form to be ignored by the formatter

 [how to ns]:https://stuartsierra.com/2016/clojure-how-to-ns.html
 [cljfmt option]:https://github.com/weavejester/cljfmt#formatting-options